-This first working draft edition of HCMR's GEP, includes temporarily set internal procedures and measures, that will be further refined in the final edition of the GEP.
-Yet, these procedures and measures were based on the methodology included in EIGE's GEAR toolkit (Gender Equality in Academia and Research)3.
+This second working draft edition of HCMR's GEP, includes a corrected set of internal procedures and measures, that will be further refined in further editions of the GEP to adapt to potential feedback or difficulties encountered in practice.
+These procedures and measures were based on the methodology included in EIGE's GEAR toolkit (Gender Equality in Academia and Research) .
 Thus, HCMR's GEP is developed on three axes: 1.
 Understanding, 2.
 Implementing and 3.
 Monitoring.